jhpyle/docassemble/_docs/fields.md

 * Places API (New)
 * Maps JavaScript API

+Also make sure that `use places api new: True` is present under `google` in your Configuration.

 This feature can be used internationally with a variety of address types.
 Here is an example that illustrates all of the possible attributes of the [`Address`] object that can be set by [Place Autocomplete].

 {% include side-by-side.html demo="address-autocomplete-test" %}